Upton Barn Weddings

 The Press is a rustic, stylish bar and social area with built-in bench seating, inviting sofas, a well-stocked bar and an oak-beam window to frame the views of the lovely gardens outside.

 The Tack Room is a quiet, purpose-built space for calm amongst the limelight.
-This is such a thoughtful space where newly-weds can take a moment to compose and refresh amidst the chaos of the day.
-It’s touches like this that really make a wedding venue comfortable, practical, and just that extra bit special!
+This is such a thoughtful space where couples can take a moment to compose and refresh amidst the chaos of the day.
+It’s touches like this that really make a venue comfortable, practical, and just that extra bit special!

 Finally, the outdoor space – and what’s not to love about a walled garden?
 This wonderfully considered space has been beautifully landscaped and is the perfect spot to tie the knot on sunny days.
 Walk down the aisle – lined with heavily laden lavender bushes – and meet your spouse-to-be at the altar.
 Say “I do” under the gorgeous, handcrafted oak arbour.
 Guests can play games on the well-kept lawns or drink champagne and eat canapes on the large patio, enjoying views across the Devonshire countryside.